BV-BRC/BV-BRC-Docs/docroot/tutorial/variation_analysis/variation_analysis.md

 ## Creating a folder to hold the variation job and related data

-Please refer to the Assembly service tutorial for instructions on creating a folder in the BV-BRC or PATRIC (https://alpha.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+Please refer to the [Genome Assembly Service tutorial](../genome_assembly/assembly.html) for instructions on creating a folder in the BV-BRC or PATRIC.

 ## Locating the Variation Analysis Service